63 Gift Ideas for Gardeners

 Garden Kits and Growing Systems

 Gardening kits are inherently giftable because they usually come with everything the recipient will need to get growing.
-Kits are great for beginners, young and old, but if they're really interested in growing indoors or extending their growing season, consider gifting a hydroponic gardening system, which allows you to grow plants without soil.
-Hydroponic gardening is ideal for anyone really but especially people with limited garden space, those who want reliable and consistent harvests for eating and cooking and gardeners with short or unpredictable growing seasons.
+Kits are great for beginners, young and old, but if they're interested in growing indoors or extending their growing season, consider gifting a hydroponic gardening system that allows you to grow plants without soil.
+Hydroponic gardening is ideal for anyone, really, but especially for people with limited garden space, those who want reliable and consistent harvests for eating and cooking and gardeners with short or unpredictable growing seasons.
 Available in small countertop models for a handful of herbs or small greens all the way up to multi-level gardens where you can fit up to 36 plants in at one time.
-Several HGTV editors love growing hydroponically, and we like brands like AeroGardne, Lettuce Grow and Rise Gardens.
+Several HGTV editors love growing hydroponically, and we like brands like AeroGarden, Lettuce Grow and Rise Gardens.